ocodista/trampar-de-casa/apps/router/README.md

    - The system checks Redis for the role URL.
    - If found, it uses the URL from Redis.
    - If not found, it queries Supabase for the URL and then caches it in Redis.
-   - The view count is incremented in SQLite.
+   - The view count is incremented in memory and stored at Supabase when reaches 500 reqs or every 5 minutes (whicheer comes first).
    - The client is redirected to the role URL.

-3. When fetching all roles:
-   - View counts are retrieved from SQLite.
-   - URLs are fetched from Redis.
-   - The combined data is returned to the client.

 ## Caching Strategy

 - All ready roles are pre-fetched from Supabase and cached in Redis on startup.
-- Role URLs are cached in Redis after the first access if they weren't pre-cached.
+- Role URLs are cached in Redis after the first access if not pre-cached.
-- View counts are stored locally in SQLite for quick access and updates.
+- View counts are stored on memory and written as BATCH on Supabase.

-This architecture ensures fast response times and reduces load on the Supabase database.
+This architecture ensures fast response times and reduces READ load on the Supabase database.